Rage: A Love Story: Plot

 Johanna is a senior in high school living in the apartment above the home occupied her older sister Tessa.
 Both her parents have died and she has come out as a lesbian to her best friend Novak and her sister Tessa.
 A teacher ropes Johanna into tutoring Robbie, a boy with mild autism so he can graduate; Robbie happens to be the twin brother of Johanna's secret crush, Reeve Hartt.
-As Johanna tries to get closer to Reeve, she begins to experience some of the physical abuse that is part of Reeve's daily life, living with a mother who is a drug addict and a violent uncle.
-Because Johanna believes she is in love with Reeve, she suffers through the emotional, verbal and physical abuse of the girl she wants as her girlfriend.
+As Johanna tries to get closer to Reeve, she begins to experience some of the abuse drawn from Reeve's home life.
+Because Johanna believes she is in love with Reeve, she suffers through the violence of the girl she wants as her girlfriend.